Lars Peter Hansen

 Zheng Michael Song is a Professor at the Department of Economics of the Chinese University of Hong Kong (CUHK) and a Distinguished Visiting Professor at Tsinghua University.
 Before joining CUHK, he was an Associate Professor of Economics at Chicago Booth.
 Professor Song is a co-editor of China Economic Review and an associate editor of Journal of European Economic Association.
 He is an academic committee member of China’s National Economics Foundation and an executive board member of the Association for Comparative Economic Studies.
 His research focuses on Chinese economy and macroeconomics.
 His papers appear on leading academic journals including American Economic Review and Econometrica.
 In 2013, he won Sunyefang Economic Science Award.

 Dr. Kevin Mo is the Managing Director of Paulson Institute Beijing Representative Office, in charge of climate, energy and sustainable urbanization.
-He has more than 25 years of experience in strategizing and implementing climate and energy policies in both the U.S. and China.
+He has more than 25 years’ experience in strategizing and implementing climate and energy policies in both the U.S. and China.
 He currently also serves as the Senior Director of EPIC China (Energy Policy Institute at the University of Chicago).
-Prior to joining the Paulson Institute, Dr. Mo was the director of Energy Foundation’s China Buildings Program, a project director at Natural Resources Defense Council, a research engineer at Maryland-based NAHB Research Center and a lecturer at Tsinghua University.
+Prior to joining the Paulson Institute, Dr. Mo was the director of Energy Foundation’s China Buildings Program, director of international sustainable buildings project at Natural Resources Defense Council, and lecturer at Tsinghua University’s School of Architecture.

 Xing Huang is the Associate Director of Policy Research, Climate and Sustainable Urbanization based in the Paulson Institute Representative Office in Beijing.
 In this role, Xing helps to lead research and policy studies from inception to publication.
 He formulates and recommends sound policies on climate and sustainable urbanization for central and local governments.